Adam Benjamin Metro Center

 Gary Metro Center (also known as the Adam Benjamin Metro Center) is a multimodal commuter hub operated by the Gary Public Transportation Corporation.
-It was built in 1984 as an elevated replacement of the previously ground-level Broadway Street Station.

-It serves as the central bus terminal and the Downtown Gary station on the South Shore Line.
+It was built in 1984 as an elevated replacement of the previously ground-level Broadway Street station.
+Named in honor of local US Representative Adam Benjamin Jr., who died in 1982, it serves as the central bus terminal and the Downtown Gary station on the South Shore Line.
 It also serves as a stop for Greyhound Lines and other intercity bus systems.

 It is one of three NICTD electric train stations in Gary, and serves the Genesis Convention Center and the U.S. Steel Yard baseball park, home of the Gary SouthShore RailCats baseball team.
 The RailCats's full name, SouthShore RailCats, honors the South Shore Line.

 The station is just south of the Indiana Toll Road (I-90) and the disused Gary Union Station.
 The tracks of the former Baltimore and Ohio (now CSX) and New York Central Railroads (now Norfolk Southern) also lie near the station.

 Structure

 The station consists of a single elevated low-level island platform with mobile wheelchair lifts to allow passengers with disabilities to board and disembark.
 The platform can be accessed from the second floor of stairs located adjacent to Broadway as well as via the second floor of the station building.
+The station was designed by Gary-based architectural firm H. Seay Cantrell Associates.